swcarpentry/r-novice-inflammation/episodes/08-making-packages-R.md

 {: .r}

 Set your working directory, and then use the `create` function to start making your package.
-Keep the name simple and unique.
+Keep the name short and unique.
   - package_to_convert_temperatures_between_kelvin_fahrenheit_and_celsius (BAD)
   - tempConvert (GOOD)